zxv/php-inspect/README.rst

 This project allows you to monitor each new object that is created.

-When logging, each object's methods calls are captured (along with arguments), and an instance of every object is saved into Logger::$liveObjects.
+When logging, each object's method calls are monitored (along with arguments), and their instance is saved into Logger::$liveObjects.
 From there, you can inspect objects' state, and call their methods if you like.

 Getting Started